swetha1654/httprequest-lego-provider/charm/docs/explanation/charm-architecture.md

 # Charm architecture

-The HTTPRequest lego provider is, at its core, a Juju charm deploying and managing [HTTPRequest Lego provider as defined by ACME](https://go-acme.github.io/lego/dns/httpreq/) to manage DNS records.
+The HTTP request lego provider is, at its core, a Juju charm deploying and managing [HTTP request Lego provider as defined by ACME](https://go-acme.github.io/lego/dns/httpreq/) to manage DNS records.

 It leverages the [12-factor](https://canonical-12-factor-app-support.readthedocs-hosted.com/en/latest/) support to pack a [Django](https://www.djangoproject.com/) application providing the functionality as defined by the standard.

 For a complete view on the architecture of a 12-factor charm, refer to the [12-factor architecture documentation](https://canonical-12-factor-app-support.readthedocs-hosted.com/en/latest/explanation/charm-architecture/).
-The rest of this document details the HTTPRequest LEGO provider specifics.
+The rest of this document details the HTTP request Lego provider specifics.

 ## OCI images

-We use [Rockcraft's Django framework extension](https://documentation.ubuntu.com/rockcraft/en/stable/reference/extensions/django-framework.html) to build OCI Images for HTTPRequest LEGO provider.
+We use [Rockcraft's Django framework extension](https://documentation.ubuntu.com/rockcraft/en/stable/reference/extensions/django-framework.html) to build OCI Images for HTTP request LEGO provider.
-The images are defined in [HTTPRequest LEGO provider rock](https://github.com/canonical/httprequest-lego-provider/blob/main/rockcraft.yaml).
+The images are defined in [HTTP request Lego provider rock](https://github.com/canonical/httprequest-lego-provider/blob/main/rockcraft.yaml).
 They are published to [Charmhub](https://charmhub.io/), the official repository of charms.

 > See more: [How to publish your charm on Charmhub](https://juju.is/docs/sdk/publishing)